OpenMendel/MendelEstimateFrequencies.jl/index.md

 Mendel Estimate Frequencies is a component of the umbrella [OpenMendel](https://openmendel.github.io) project.

 ### Appropriate Problems and Data Sets
 The Estimate Frequencies model applies to pedigrees, including those with missing marker data.
+This option can handle noncodominant markers and markers with more than 2 alleles.
 With too many marker alleles computational efficiency suffers and large sample statistical assumptions become suspect.
 We recommend consolidating alleles until at most eight alleles remain and each has a frequency of 0.05 or greater.
-If the fraction of missing data is large, ethnic stratification may come into play.
-One remedy is to limit analysis to a single ethnic group; another is to use ethnic-specific allele frequencies.
-If you opt for the latter strategy, then you cannot simultaneously estimate allele frequencies and transmission parameters.

 ### Installation
 *Note: The three OpenMendel packages (1) [SnpArrays](https://openmendel.github.io/SnpArrays.jl/latest/), (2) [MendelSearch](https://openmendel.github.io/MendelSearch.jl), and (3) [MendelBase](https://openmendel.github.io/MendelBase.jl) must be installed before any other OpenMendel package will run.
 It is easiest if these three packages are installed in the above order and before any other OpenMendel package.*